 We are always interested in forming new relationships with payment gateways.
 Over time, we've realized the best approach to adding a new gateway is to partner directly with them.
 This way, the relationship between Spreedly and the gateway outlives any one customer.

-It's still very helpful for you to kick off the discussions to give the payment gateway context.
-Please point your gateway to our partnership program page when getting started with Spreedly.
+when getting started with Spreedly.
 Here they will learn how to become a Partner Gateway and can provide us with the information about their platform.

 Testing & Onboarding